Skip to content

 Database Map

-A Database map contains no in-place data, but defines a connection to the database result set.
+A Database map contains no in-place data; instead, it defines a connection to a database result set.

 Database Map